Advanced Mortgage Calculator

 • Repayment: You will have to make monthly payments as per the mortgage term.
 This will include both principal and interest amount.

-However, a mortgage is a fundamental part of home ownership.
-This allows you to spread the cost of purchasing a house/apartment over a number of years rather than paying for it in full.
+A mortgage is a fundamental part of home ownership, allowing you to spread the cost of purchasing a home/apartment over a number of years rather than paying the entire purchase price upfront.